Arthur Pillans Laurie: Fascism

-After Germany violated the Munich Agreement by seizing the Czech half of Czecho-Slovakia on 15 March 1939, which became the Protectorate of Bohemia-Moravia, there was a notable shift in British public opinion against Germany with even many of the former "enthusiasts" for the Third Reich either changing their views or falling silent.
-Laurie was an exception amongst the "enthusiasts" in continuing to defend Nazi Germany and even the March action, which had so enraged British people.
+After Germany violated the Munich Agreement by seizing the Czech half of Czechoslovakia on 15 March 1939, which became the Protectorate of Bohemia-Moravia, there was a notable shift in British public opinion against Germany, with even many of the former "enthusiasts" for the Third Reich either changing their views or falling silent.
+Laurie was an exception amongst the "enthusiasts" in continuing to defend Nazi Germany and even the March action, which had so enraged the British people.
 On 8 May 1939, Laurie's work, The Case for Germany, was published in Berlin with a foreword by his close friend, Admiral Domvile.
 It is pro-Nazi anti-Semitic book and praises Hitler's Germany.
-The book begins by commending Hitler as a painter and then expounds National Socialism.
-He continues with a defence of Nazism as he experienced it during his stay in Germany and criticizes Marxist socialism.
+The book begins by commending Hitler as a painter and then expounds on National Socialism.
+He continues with a defence of Nazism as he experienced it during his stay in Germany and criticises Marxist socialism.
 In The Case for Germany, Laurie professed to be taking the stance of an objective scientist who reached his conclusions based upon a strictly empirical approach.
 The Case for Germany was given extensive publicity in Germany, and remained in print even after the war began.
 At the beginning of The Case for Germany, Laurie wrote: "It is with admiration and gratitude for the great work he has done for the German people that I dedicate this book to the Führer."

-On 26 July 1939 Laurie attended a dinner hosted by Sir Oswald Mosley and Lady Diana Mosley whose other attendees included the Conservative MPs Jocelyn Lucas, John Moore-Brabazon and Archibald Maule Ramsay; George Ward Price, the "extra-special correspondent" for The Daily Mail newspaper; Philip Farrar, the private secretary to Lord Salisbury; Admiral Barry Domvile of The Link; the journalist A. K. Chesterton; and the famous military historian J. F. C. Fuller.
-The main theme of the dinner was trying to find a way to stop the Danzig crisis from escalating into war, which those present at the dinner feeling it was the British Jewish community who were the ones pushing for a war.
-The principle fear expressed by those attending the dinner was that another war came, the British empire would be so weakened as to go into decline, thereby allowing so-called "inferior races" to take over the world.
+On 26 July 1939 Laurie attended a dinner hosted by Oswald Mosley and Diana Mosley whose other attendees included the Conservative MPs Jocelyn Lucas, John Moore-Brabazon and Archibald Maule Ramsay; George Ward Price, the "extra-special correspondent" for The Daily Mail newspaper; Philip Farrar, the private secretary to Lord Salisbury; Admiral Barry Domvile of The Link; the journalist A. K. Chesterton; and the famous military historian J. F. C. Fuller.
+The main theme of the dinner was trying to find a way to stop the Danzig crisis from escalating into war, which those present at the dinner felt was the British Jewish community, who were the ones pushing for a war.
+The principal fear expressed by those attending the dinner was that if another war came, the British empire would be so weakened as to go into decline, thereby allowing so-called "inferior races" to take over the world.